Anaconda Copper: Beginnings

 Marcus Daly, a self-taught miner, engineer and geologist, bought a small silver mine called Anaconda in 1880.
 At the time, Daly was working for the Walker brothers, mining investors and bankers from Salt Lake City, Utah.
 He was a mining superintendent of the Alice, a silver mine in Walkerville, a suburb of Butte.
 While working in the Alice, he noticed significant quantities of high grade copper ore.
 Daly scouted the Anaconda and several other mines in the area and recommended the mine to the Walker brothers, who sent a professional geologist to inspect the Anaconda.
 The Walkers were not interested in the mine, and Daly sold his interest in the Alice to purchase it himself.

-Placer gold and silver lode mining had taken place at Butte, placer mining at Helena, Bannock and Virginia City, Montana territory respectively, and Butte was nearing the end of its silver lode mining phase.
-Lacking capital to develop the mine, Daly sought financing from San Francisco mining magnate George Hearst and his partners, James Ben Ali Haggin and Lloyd Tevis, of Hearst, Haggin, Tevis, and Co. and the Anaconda Company was born in 1881 with Daly as a 25% partner in the enterprise.
-Daly had recommended Hearst purchase the Ontario mine, a silver mine in Alta, Utah, which consequently made Hearst many millions.
+Placer gold and silver lode mining had taken place at Butte, placer mining at Helena, Bannock and Virginia City, Montana Territory, respectively, and Butte was nearing the end of its silver lode mining phase.
+Lacking capital to develop the mine, Daly sought financing from San Francisco mining magnate George Hearst and his partners, James Ben Ali Haggin and Lloyd Tevis, of Hearst, Haggin, Tevis and Co. and the Anaconda Company was born in 1881 with Daly as a 25% partner in the enterprise.
+Daly had recommended Hearst purchase the Ontario Mine, a silver mine in Park City, Utah, which consequently made Hearst many millions.

 Huge deposits of copper were soon developed and Daly became a copper magnate.
 When surrounding silver mines "played out" and closed, Daly bought up the neighboring mines, forming a mining company.
 In 1883, Daly built a smelter at Anaconda, Montana, building a company town to support the workers, and connected his smelter to Butte by his Butte, Anaconda and Pacific Railway.

 Butte became one of the most prosperous cities in the country, often called "the Richest Hill on Earth."
 From 1892 through 1903, the Anaconda mine itself was the largest copper-producing mine in the world.
 It produced more than $300 billion worth of metal in its lifetime.